 Professional Field Experiences

-During the second year of the MGA program, most IPS students work for nearly six months alongside a leading organization working on peace and justice in Africa, Asia, Latin America, the Middle East or the United States.
-This is part of the Peace Lab program within the MGA.
+During the second year of the MGA program, most IPS students work for nearly six months alongside a leading organization working on peace and justice in Africa, Asia, Latin America, the Middle East or the United States through the Integration Lab (or i-Lab) program.

 During these field experiences, students integrate theory with practice in communities dealing with issues of peace and conflict, economic development, human rights, and justice.
 Recent placements have included:

 - World Bank, Washington, D.C., and Bogotá, Colombia